On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Notation and Preliminaries

 \subsection{Differential Topology}

 Differential topology studies the properties of smooth manifolds that are invariant under smooth transformations.
-Since almost all neural networks are trained using back-propagation, the architectures are usually smooth.
-Differential topology hence provides natural tools for us to prove surjectivity of neural networks.
+Since almost all neural networks are trained using back-propagation, the architectures are usually smooth.\footnote{Some building blocks, such as ReLU are not smooth everywhere.
+However they are only not smooth on zero measure sets, otherwise we cannot obtain gradient for a substantial amount of inputs.
+Topology can still tackle this scenario because such functions can always be approximated by smooth functions.
+We refer interested readers to standard references~\citep{hirsch1976differential} and omit this subtlety for simplicity.} Differential topology hence provides natural tools for us to prove surjectivity of neural networks.
 In this section, we go over the necessary mathematical concepts and results that will be used later.
-We restrict our scope to smooth maps $f,g:\R^d\to\R^d$ here unless otherwise specified and defer a more general introduction of differential topology to the Appendix.
+We restrict our scope to smooth maps $f,g:\R^d\to\R^d$ here unless otherwise specified

+One of the early triumphs of topology is the Brouwer's fixed point theorem. \begin{theorem}[Brouwer's Fixed Point Theorem, {\cite[p.~117]{munkres1984elements}}] Let $B^d(R)=\Bp{x\in\R^d\middle|\|x\|\leq R}$ be a $d$-dimensional ball with radius $R$.
+For every continuous function $f:B^d(R)\to B^d(R)$, there exists $x\in B^d(R)$ such that $f(x)=x$. \end{theorem} This theorem can be generalized from a ball $B^d(R)$ to any convex closed bounded set. {Most celebrated and common applications of Brouwer's fixed point theorem are in game theory, Economics, and the study of equilibria of dynamical systems.}